 The solution is simple and works extremely well.

 Takeaway: Use animated GIFs to showcase different products in your animation for emails.

 Keep Your Animated GIFs for Email Simple

-Use short animated GIFs for email to limit the email file size and keep your message focused.
+Use short animated GIFs in emails to limit the email file size and keep your message focused.

 Takeaway: Don’t limit yourself to just two frames, but don’t go overboard either.
 Before pressing “send” check the file size of your animated GIFs—heavy emails provide a bad experience since they’re slow to open on mobile (and use all your data!).